 As the weather gets cooler, make sure your child is dressed appropriately in outer clothes that he or she can handle with little assistance.
 Please don’t send an umbrella with your child; when combined with backpacks and lunch boxes, an umbrella is difficult to manage.

-We will go outside every day possible, despite the cold weather.
-Label all outerwear pieces just in case items end up in the lost-and-found.
+We will go outside every day possible, despite any cold weather.

 2021 National Blue Ribbon School